 What You Need to Know About This Program

-- You can customize your degree by choosing a minor in bioprocess engineering, polymer sciences and engineering, minerals processing, or alternative energy.
+- You can customize your degree by choosing a minor in bioprocess engineering, polymer science and engineering, mineral processing, or alternative energy technology.

 - You’ll have opportunities to use the Chemical Plant Operations Laboratory, the Integrated Bioprocess Experiments Laboratory, the Fundamentals of Chemical Engineering Laboratory, and the new Process Control Laboratory.

 - Undergraduate research is strongly encouraged; most students participate in either hands-on research or a co-op experience with a company (or both).Strong internship, co-op, and study-abroad opportunities exist all around the world, including Europe, Asia, Australia, and South America.

 - You'll graduate from chemical engineering featuring hands-on lab experience using pilot-scale equipment, a comprehensive safety program, and an emphasis on communication.

 - Earn a Master's degree in just a single year of study beyond your undergrad degree through the accelerated master's program in chemical engineering.